-Author: Nicola Irvine-Brown, Chief Executive's Service, 0141 618 7414
+Author: Nicola Irvine-Brown, Chief Executive's Service

+Appendix 1

-Appendix 1 PRINCIPLE 1: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law.
+PRINCIPLE 1: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law.

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 1.1 Beh naving with integrity 1.1.1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
+Requirements of corporate Evidence of meeting requirement Demonstration of annual compliance governance 1.1 Beł having with integrity 1.1.1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
 Code of conduct for employees and Councillor's Code of Conduct The Finance, Resources and Customer Services Board revised the code of conduct for its employees in late 2017.
-The Councillors' Code, which was introduced by the Ethical Standards in Public Life etc. (Scotland) Act 2000, sets out a protocol for relations between councillors and employees.
-All elected members, following their election in May 2017, have signed their declaration of acceptance of office whereby they undertook to meet the requirements of the councillors' code issued under the Ethical Standards in Public Life etc. (Scotland) Act 2000 in the performance of their functions as a councillor.
+The Councillors' Code, which was introduced by the Ethical Standards in Public Life etc. (Scotland) Act 2000, sets out a protocol for relations between Councillors and employees.
+All Elected Members, following their election in May 2017, have signed their declaration of acceptance of office whereby they undertook to meet the requirements of the Councillors' code issued under the Ethical Standards in Public Life etc. (Scotland) Act 2000 in the performance of their functions as a Councillor.
 Protocol for Relationships between Political Groups, Elected Members and Officers The Council's elected member and inter-party protocols and protocol for member / officer relations were reviewed and combined into one composite protocol which was approved by the Finance and Resources Policy Board on 12 th November 2014.
-Members are offered refresher briefings on code of conduct issues twice annually, most recently in relation to the application of the Code in terms of Article 10 of the European Convention on Human Rights which relates to Freedom of expression, the fundamental right of Democracy.
-Code of corporate governance The Council complies with this requirement through the agreement of the Code of Corporate Governance which details the organisation's governance arrangements.
-This is in line with
+Members are offered refresher briefings on code of conduct issues twice annually, in February 2020 this included 'Code of Conduct Roadshow - Standards Commission.
+The programme of training scheduled for April 2020 included a session on the Code of Conduct, this was postponed due to the pandemic.

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance governance national guidance and is updated on an annual basis.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Code of corporate governance The Council complies with this requirement through the agreement of the Code of Corporate Governance which details the organisation's governance arrangements.
+This is in line with national guidance and is updated on an annual basis.
 Scheme of delegation The Council's scheme of delegation ensures that decisions are made at the lowest or most local level consistent with the nature of the issues involved, with the exception of those powers which cannot be delegated or have been reserved to the Council.
 These functions have been delegated to Boards and committees, the Chief Executive, Directors and Heads of Service and other officers, including through statutory appointments of officers.
-The scheme is regularly reviewed and a full review was carried out in 2015 which resulted in a revised scheme being approved by Council on 25 September 2015.
-This addressed changes arising from a number of major initiatives including: the expansion of Renfrewshire Leisure Limited to include cultural and other related services and facilities; the creation of an Integration Joint Board as part of the implementation of health and social care integration; the merger of the Education Service with those elements of the Social Work service relating to children and families and criminal justice that are remaining within the Council; and the Council's involvement in the Glasgow City Region City Deal.
+During the pandemic an Emergencies Board commenced and an Emergencies Management Team was established, as specified in the Scheme of Delegations: Delegations to Officers, which provides that the Chief Executive, all Directors and all Heads of Service have the delegated authority "To take any actions necessary in any emergency situation that are within the remit of their own post or the service for which they are responsible."
 1.1.2 Ensuring members take the lead in establishing specific standard operating principles or values for the organisation and its staff and that they are communicated and understood.
-These Code of Conduct for Councillors Code of Conduct for employees The Council currently complies with the requirement through its Code of Conduct for employees and the Councillors' Code, which sets out a protocol for relations between councillors and employees which has been issued to all
+These Code of Conduct The Council currently complies with the requirement through its Code of Conduct for employees and the Councillors' Code, which sets out a protocol for relations between Councillors and employees which has been issued to all Elected Members.
+Declarations of interest are